yvonshong/Waseda/Computational_Intelligence/final_report.md

 Because the distance in Berlin52.tsp is coordinate distance, so it is a symmetric problem.

-And I try to improve the algorithms, especially in ACO, so I will introduce more about the ACO Algorithm.
+And I try to improve the algorithms, so I will introduce some improvement in GA and ACO Algorithm.